Roy Hodgson

 Blackburn finished sixth in 1997/98 and Hodgson was twice named the Premier League Manager of the Month, but the two went their separate ways the following season.

-A brief return to Inter Milan followed in technical director and caretaker manager roles before Hodgson coached Grasshoppers in the Swiss Super League.
+A brief return to Inter followed in both technical director and caretaker manager roles before Hodgson coached Grasshoppers in the Swiss Super League.
 One season at Copenhagen rewarded him with the Danish Superliga and Danish Supercup titles, and a short spell with Italian side Udinese followed in 2001.

 Between April 2002 and January 2004, Hodgson was the United Arab Emirates manager and he moved to Finland for their national job after a short spell with Viking in Norway.